Kleo-Karap/My_tattoo_chatbot/README.md

 ### Scenario 1
 ***
-Customer wants to find a tattoo idea.
+- Customer wants to find a tattoo idea.
-The bot  is able to
-1) Redirect to Persa's Instagram page
+- Bot redirects to Persa's Instagram page

 ### Scenario 2
 ***
-Customer wants to book an appointment
+Customer wants information about a specific tattoo design
+- A Form is activated in order to collect specific information from the user (Full Name, E-mail, Artist, Concept, Size, Placement)
-- The bot saves customer's data in [Airtable](https://airtable.com/) (Full Name, E-mail, Artist, Concept, Size, Placement) through an external API key.
+- The bot saves user's given info in [Airtable](https://airtable.com/) through an external API key.
+- User says thank you
+- Bot replies Bye

 **Future Objectives**